 Hormonal therapy is a mainstay for Azure, Indigo, and Royal.
 The testosterone inactivating pharmaceuticals (TIP) fall into three broad categories:

-- Zytiga and Xtandi are FDA-approved medications for men who have become resistant to the “Lupron-like” medications.
+Zytiga and Xtandi are FDA-approved medications for men who have become resistant to the “Lupron-like” medications.
 Zytiga also improves survival in men with High-Azure.
 Zytiga works in the cancer cell internally by blocking the synthesis of testosterone.
 Xtandi also works inside the cancer cell.
 It prevents testosterone from activating the androgen receptor that turns on cell growth.
-The side effects of Zytiga and Xtandi are similar to that of the Lupron-like drugs, with some exceptions (Chapter 29).
+The side effects of Zytiga and Xtandi are similar to that of the Lupron-like drugs, with some exceptions.

 Both the anticancer efficacy and the treatment-related side effects of TIP are increased by continuing the duration of treatment for a longer period.
 Therefore, the duration of TIP is adjusted in accordance with each individual’s specific situation.
 The following list presents eight ways that TIP is commonly used:

-- Men with High-Teal who are undergoing radiation often begin TIP two months before starting radiation and continue for a total of four to six months of therapy.
-As noted in the previous chapter, treatment for Low-Azure is similar to High-Teal.
+Men with High-Teal who are undergoing radiation often begin TIP two months before starting radiation and continue for a total of four to six months of therapy.
+Treatment for Low-Azure is similar to High-Teal.

 ABOUT THE AUTHOR